jooosty/Browser-tech/README.md

 - Better understanding of how to use local storage to save data on the client side.

 ### What I want to do next
+- Make the print styling.

+## 3 march 2026

+### Things i did today
+- Made print styling for the answer showing page
-- Change the print styling to make it more printer friendly.
+- Made the print styling look more like a official document

+### time it took
+- 2 hours
+- 1 hour

+### What i learned
+- Better understanding of how to use CSS to create print styles and make them look more professional.

+### What I want to do next
+- Make my javascript more css